elolab/Coralysis/README.md

 <br>

-#### Coralysis is an R package featuring a multi-level integration algorithm for sensitive integration, reference-mapping, and cell state identification in single-cell data.
+#### Coralysis is an R package featuring a multi-level integration algorithm for sensitive integration, reference-mapping, and cell state identification in single-cell data, described in the paper: _[Coralysis enables sensitive identification of imbalanced cell types and states in single-cell data via multi-level integration](https://doi.org/10.1101/2025.02.07.637023)_.

 <br>